 Attaining a college degree is a common goal among students and their parents.
-However, both groups commonly believe that students can’t attend EOC Tech and go to college – that’s wrong.
+However, both groups commonly, but inaccurately, believe that students can not attend EOC Tech and go to college.
 Not only can a student attend both, but in many career fields students should consider both.

 EOC Tech students can earn college credit while also earning credits toward high school graduation.
 This is a great benefit to students because they not only earn college credit but also gain valuable, marketable skills.
 Depending upon the program enrolled in, a student can receive between three and 36 hours of credit hours toward an Associate degree.

-For additional information about college credit, contact one of our Student Services Counselors or call 390-9591.
+For additional information about college credit, contact one of our Student Services Advisors or call 390-9591.